 Price It Right

-In addition, in order to appeal to the right buyers when selling your house in Shoreline, you have to price appropriately.
+In addition, in order to appeal to the right buyers when selling your house in Seattle, you have to price appropriately.
 Most buyers have a price range in mind early on, and if you don’t price within your target buyers’ price range, your house won’t appeal to them.
 It will be up against even nicer homes and won’t show well by comparison.
 And the result will be that you get very few offers (if any).

 You want your home to be slightly more attractive and wonderful than the other homes in its price range (its competition).
 Then it will get a lot of attention and more generous offers, perhaps even entering a multiple-offer scenario.